An American Prayer: Release and reception

 In his 1981 review, Robert Christgau rated An American Prayer "C" (which is about average on his scale).
 He praised the music accompaniment by the surviving members, but criticized Morrison as "a bad poet".
 Rolling Stone described the record as "intriguing" but "suitable mainly for Morrison fanatics."
 On the occasion of the 1995 reissue release, Entertainment Weekly journalist David Browne similarly wrote that An American Prayer is "primarily for those who place great weight on Jim Morrison."
 More recently, Vik Iyengar of AllMusic found the album "interesting", but concluded that it's "not for everyone, but is a must-own for Doors completists and fans of Jim Morrison's poetry."
 Fellow AllMusic critic Matthew Greenwald in contrast, lauded it as an "excellent and underrated" album.
-In 2021, Far Out Magazine described it as "astonishing", and that, An American Prayer shows "a side of Morrison that was rarely seen in public, and which is still hugely underrated: his power as a poet."

 Track listing

 Poetry, lyrics and stories are written and recited by Jim Morrison; the music is composed by Ray Manzarek, Robby Krieger and John Densmore.
 Details are taken from the original 1978 US Elektra Records release.